yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the Getting Started - Backup blade of the Azure Portal, with Azure VMs selected.](images/bk-vm1.png "Backup VMs")

-2. On the 'Backup' blade, select **Create a new policy** and fill in the Create Policy blade as follows:
+2. On the 'Configure Backup' blade, Leave **Standard** selected and select **Create a new policy** and fill in the Create Policy blade as follows:

     - **Policy name**: `WebVMPolicy`
     - **Backup schedule**: Daily, 9pm, UTC